 The queuing effect is illustrated in a nineteenth century result described by Pashler: mental exertion reduces the amount of physical force that a person can apply.
-He notes that 'This puzzling phenomena remains unexplained." [p.
+He notes that "This puzzling phenomena remains unexplained." [p.
 387].
 However, it is an automatic consequence of the physics-based theory: creating physical force by muscle contraction requires an effort that opposes the physical tendencies generated by the Schroedinger equation (Process 2).
-This opposing tendency is produced by the quantum Zeno effect, and is roughly proportional to the number of bits per second of central processing capacity that is devoted to the task.
+This opposing tendency is produced by the Quantum Zeno Effect (QZE), and is roughly proportional to the number of bits per second of central processing capacity that is devoted to the task.
 So if part of this processing capacity is directed to another task, then the applied force will diminish.

-The important point here is that there is in principle, in the quantum model, an essential dynamical difference between the unconscious processing carried out by the Schroedinger evolution, which generates via a local process an expanding collection of classically conceivable possible courses of action, and the process associated with the sequence of conscious events that constitutes a stream of consciousness.
+The important point here is that there is in principle, in the quantum model, an essential dynamical difference between the unconscious processing carried out by the

+Schroedinger evolution, which generates via a local process an expanding collection of classically conceivable experiential possibilities, and the process associated with the sequence of conscious events that constitute the choice and willful selection of an action within the ongoing stream of consciousness.
 The former are not limited by the queuing effect, because all of the possibilities develop in parallel, whereas the latter do form elements of a single queue.
 The experiments cited by Pashler all seem to support this clear prediction of the quantum approach.

-This bottleneck is not automatic within classical physics.
+It is of great theoretical interest to note that this bottleneck is not automatic within classical physics.
 A classical model could easily produce, simultaneously, two responses in different modalities, say vocal and manual, to two different stimuli arriving via two different modalities, say auditory and tactile: the two processes could proceed via dynamically independent routes.
-Pashler [p.
-308] notes that the bottleneck is undiminished in split-brain patients performing two tasks that, at the level of input and output, seem to be confined to different hemispheres.
-This indicates that the non-local operator P probably involves, in some important way, activities in the brain stem, and hence could naturally be involved in the evolution of the species.

 An interesting experiment mentioned by Pashler involves the simultaneous tasks of doing an IQ test and giving a foot response to a rapidly presented sequence of tones of either 2000 or 250 Hz.
 The subject's mental age, as measured by the IQ test, was reduced from adult to 8 years. [p.
-299] This result supports the prediction of quantum theory that the bottleneck pertains to both 'intelligent' behavior, which requires conscious processing, and selection of motor response.
+299] This result supports the prediction of quantum theory that the bottleneck pertains to both "intelligent" behavior, which requires complex effortful processing, and the simple willful selection of a motor response.